 The answer isn't as straightforward as it might seem.
-In geometry, the concept of a "face" typically applies to polyhedra – shapes with flat faces, straight edges, and sharp corners (vertices).
+Plus, in geometry, the concept of a "face" typically applies to polyhedra – shapes with flat faces, straight edges, and sharp corners (vertices).
+Understanding why a sphere doesn't neatly fit into this definition requires exploring the nuances of geometry and how we define shapes.
+But it's a different beast altogether.
+But a sphere?
 A cube, for example, has six faces, twelve edges, and eight vertices.
-But a sphere?
-It's a different beast altogether.
-Understanding why a sphere doesn't neatly fit into this definition requires exploring the nuances of geometry and how we define shapes.
 The quest to answer this seemingly simple question will lead us on a fascinating journey through mathematical history and conceptual understanding.

 Main Subheading